LEARN

 Vintage isn't a vibe.
 It's a timeframe: 20 to 100 years old.

 Vintage: 20–100 years old.
 The piece should represent the style of its era.
-Right now, in 2024, "vintage" legitimately covers roughly 1924-2004.
+Right now, that legitimately covers roughly the mid-1920s through the mid-2000s.
 A piece from the 1990s can be vintage.
 A piece from 2018 cannot.

 Antique: 100+ years old.
 More standardized—U.S. Customs officially defines antiques as items over a century old.